jiovine/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+**It worked great but I wish there was a way to make the light blink instead of having to slide between black and white really fast.
+Maybe like a hotkey that instantly changes it to black?**

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.